 What Employers Cannot Do

-New Jersey prohibits employers from requiring or requesting current or prospective employees to provide their username, password, or other means of accessing their social media “personal accounts” such as Facebook, Instagram, Twitter, and LinkedIn.
-A personal account is an account that the employee or applicant uses exclusively for personal communications unrelated to his employment.
+New Jersey prohibits employers from requiring or requesting that current or prospective employees provide their username, password, or other means of accessing their social media “personal accounts,” such as Facebook, Instagram, Twitter, or LinkedIn.
+A personal account is an account that the employee or applicant uses exclusively for personal communications unrelated to their employment.
 This law does not explicitly address accounts created by or used by employees to the employer’s business or how the statute applies to personal accounts used for both personal and business purposes.
-Its probable there is limited or no exemption from disclosure to the employer with a hybrid social media personal account.
+It’s probable there is limited or no exemption from disclosure to the employer with a hybrid social media personal account.

 Employers are also prohibited from: